ettoremessina/fitting-with-mlp-using-pytorch/one-variable-function-fitting/README.md

   - Rprop()
   - SGD()\
   The default is **Adam()**.
+  - **--learning_rate** is the learning rate.
+The default depends by the chosen optimizer (see below) in according with [PyTorch optimizer algorithm reference](https://pytorch.org/docs/stable/optim.html#algorithms).\
+  **Note:** an important parameter often passed to optimizer constructor is the learning rate: in order to pass a value for learning rate, pass via **lr** named parameter of constructor.
 - **--loss** is the constructor call of the loss function used by the training process.
 You can pass also named arguments between round brackets; please see [PyTorch loss functions reference](https://pytorch.org/docs/stable/nn.html#loss-functions) for details about constructor named parameters and examples at the end of this section.\
   Available loss function construtors are:
   - L1Loss()